 England undercooked but victory over Pakistan highlights key to T20 World Cup success

+England undercooked but victory over Pakistan highlights their key to T20 World Cup success

 England stormed to a seven wicket win in their final T20 against Pakistan before the World Cup